-Made.com furniture website stops taking new orders
+Made.com furniture website on brink of collapse

 Made.com, which was launched in 2011 with £2.5m in funding, was co-founded by Ning Li and Brent Hoberman, best-known for starting Lastminute.com

-The company listed on the London Stock Exchange in June last year.
+The growth led to the firm listing on the London Stock Exchange in June last year with a value of £775m.